MediaComem/comem-archidep/subjects/heroku/README.md

 ### Databases

-Heroku provides several databases as addons, for example:
+Heroku provides several databases as add-ons, for example:

+* [Heroku ClearDB (MySQL)][heroku-cleardb] (free version limited to 5 MB)
 * [Heroku Postgres][heroku-postgres] (free version limited to 10,000 rows)
-* [mLab MongoDB][mlab-mongodb] (free version limited to 496 MB)
 * [Heroku Redis][heroku-redis] (free version limited to 25 MB)

 The pricing model is usually similar to Heroku dynos: there are free versions available that are restricted, but more powerful versions can be purchased.